Inheritance tax services

 This service should be regarded as high risk as it is exclusively focused on equities.
 The portfolios are wholly invested in small capitalisation stocks.
 These companies are therefore more volatile and whilst they offer great potential, growth is not guaranteed.
+It is important to note that this should be seen as a long-term investment.
 The current inheritance tax rules and tax treatment of AIM shares may change in the future.
 We strongly recommend that clients discuss their financial arrangements with their tax adviser before investing, as the value of any tax reliefs available is subject to individual circumstances.

 How can we help?

 If you would like to know more about our IHT Portfolio Service, or want to speak to one of our team, get in touch.
 We will be delighted to give you more details.

 We believed that the investment landscape was not as bleak as some market participants were suggesting at the end of 2018, and it is encouraging that investors have now seemingly adopted a much more positive mindset, as evidenced by the sharp recovery in equity markets since their December lows.
 So, has anything substantial changed in investment markets since the end of last year?Read more